 Text and photos provided by Carol Colborn of Carolina: Cruising Past 70.
 After a jet-setting career with pioneering IT companies in the Philippines, Carol migrated to the US and now blogs about her travels with her husband.
 She has published three travel books, all available at Amazon, and also writes for Travel Awaits, an e-magazine.

-Have you been to the Abbey of St. Gall?
+Have you been to the Rice Terraces of the Philippine Cordilleras?
 If so, do you have any additional information or advice about this UNESCO World Heritage site?
 Please add your comments below!